-Some features to focus on could include ensuites, fireplaces, walk-in closets or wardrobes, terraces, balconies, and spiral staircases.
-You’ll want to get clear photographs of bot the interior and exterior of your home.
-Before you take any photographs, remove personal items from the shot and clean and tidy up each area thoroughly.
-Evidence of pets, vases of dead flowers, or obvious stains should all be covered or removed.
+Some of these areas to highlight might include any fireplaces, walk in closets, balconies, and elaborate staircases.
+You’ll want to get clear photographs of both the interior and the exterior of your home.
+Before you take any pictures, take away all personal items from the shot and clean.
+There should be NO pets, vases of dead flowers, or obvious stains in the pictures.
 Setting the table with attractive dinnerware and wine glasses could invite viewers to imagine themselves throwing dinner parties, for example.

 Photography Tips for Individual Rooms

 ▪Bedroom: This is also a very important part of the home.
-It’s where the owner will begin and end each day, and should be a private and restful sanctuary.
 As you prepare your bedroom for the photo shoot remove clothes from the floor.
 Buyers want to see a clean slate, not your private items.
 Make sure you’ve made the bed neatly and have highlighted any extra perks, such as a stunning view out the window.

 ▪Bathroom: Even a large bathroom can seem quite small in a photograph if shot from the wrong angle.
 Stand in the corner of the room to get the right angle, and make the room look larger.
 Take care not to accidentally include a photograph of yourself in the mirror!